AWERDdev/sentinel-api/DOCS/api-reference.md

 ### `POST /canary/generate-token`

-**Lifecycle role:** Creates a new canary token, persists it in Redis, and returns the decoy payload (`auth_string`) for the operator to deploy in their environment.
+**Lifecycle role:** Creates a new canary token, persists it in Redis, and returns the decoy payload plus the owner secret.

 #### Request